boukew99/chitch/.github/ISSUE_TEMPLATE/proposal.md

 ---
-name: 'Proposal: What I Want to Work On'
+name: 'Proposal: What I Would like to see'
 about: Pitch an idea or task before starting — get feedback & find collabs
 title: ''
 labels: ''